moby/moby/docs/sources/reference/builder.md

 In the case where `<src>` is a remote file URL, the destination will have permissions of 600.
 If the remote file being retrieved has an HTTP `Last-Modified` header, the timestamp from that header will be used to set the `mtime` on the destination file.
-Then, like any other file processed during an `ADD`, `mtime` will be included in the determination of whether or not the file has changed and the cache should be updated.
+However, like any other file processed during an `ADD`, `mtime` will not be included in the determination of whether or not the file has changed and the cache should be updated.

 > **Note**: